Salmon Behaviour Observations

 Observing Salmon Fight Behaviour

 Some of these high water salmon 'flight path' areas were the most unlikely spots on that particular Tay beat that were never or could ever be regarded as proper salmon holding areas even though they became just that over the following days or weeks before these other fish eventually moved on again.
-On the once prolific Scottish West coast rivers before the 'globalist' favouring governments decided to betray wild Atlantic salmon and the delicate sea loch ecology by turning our beautiful West coast sea lochs into large scale 'poison' manufacturing factories I'd often see in the gin clear river water other salmon following the distressed fish I was playing as a sign of loyalty or defence.
+On the once prolific Scottish West coast rivers before the 'globalist' favouring governments decided to betray wild Atlantic salmon and the delicate sea loch ecology by turning our beautiful West coast sea lochs into large scale 'garbage' (not salmon) manufacturing factories I'd often see in the gin clear West coast river water other salmon following the distressed fish I was playing as a sign of loyalty or defence.

 The Deep Water Of The River Tay